are funeral costs a concern?

 - put a cloth cover over it

-- load flowers on it
+- place lots of flowers on it

 - place photos on it

 The coffin does not reflect the person inside, or the love for that person even though funeral homes promote this because of the commission they get selling them.
-I think of the pearl inside a shell.
+I think of the pearl inside a oyster.

 There have been terrible traditional funeral services and fantastic non-traditional services.
-So focus on the things that matter - who will lead, the speakers, music, etc.
+So, focus on the things that matter to you such as who will lead, the speakers, the music, etc.